- Castles/Palaces, Sightseeing Type

-The complex is open from 8:30 a.m. to 3:30 p.m. daily, but if there are special events, the palace buildings will close to the public.
+The Grand Palace is open from 8:30 a.m. to 3:30 p.m. daily, but if there are special events (royal and state events still occur here), the palace buildings will close to the public.
 Ask your hotel concierge to confirm that the palace is open before you visit.
-Admission is 350 THB (about $11 USD).
-You'll find the Grand Palace in the Old City near the Temple of the Reclining Buddha.
+Admission costs 500 baht (about $15).
+You'll find the Grand Palace in the Old City right across the street from the Temple of the Reclining Buddha.

 - Thing to Do